Foundations of the Variational Discrete Action Theory: Summary and Conclusions

 The VDAT formalism unifies many seemingly disparate variational wave functions, connecting Hartree-Fock, the Gutzwiller wave function, etc, all into the same framework, while putting forward an infinite number of extensions.
 Equally importantly, the integer time Green's function and the discrete action theory provides a paradigm for generalizing concepts from the standard many-body Green's functions methods.
 For example, once the general formalism was identified, it was obvious how to realize the dynamical mean-field theory in the integer time formalism, allowing for remarkably accurate results at $\discn=3$\cite{Cheng2020short}.

 There are many near term and far term directions to consider for VDAT.
 In the near term, the multi-band Hubbard model is the most obvious target.
 Given that the Gutzwiller approximation is known to produce reasonable results in the Fermi-liquid regime of the multi-band Hubbard model\cite{Deng2009075114,Lanata2012035133}, and that we know VDAT($\discn=3$) precisely captures the metallic and insulating regime of the one band model in $d=\infty$\cite{Cheng2020short}, VDAT($\discn=3$) within the SCDA should be sufficiently accurate for the multi-band case.
 Further applications could include novel approaches for evaluating the SPD-d in low dimensions using quantum Monte-Carlo, which would expand upon the recent work of Baeriswyl in the 2d Hubbard model\cite{Baeriswyl2019235152}, which in our language was a perturbative evaluation of a G-type SPD-d at $\discn=3$.
-Other interesting applications include the homogeneous electron gas, which could require the use of a integer time generalized auxiliary field QMC to evaluate the SPD-2.
+Other interesting applications include the homogeneous electron gas, which could require the use of an integer time generalized auxiliary field QMC to evaluate the SPD-2.
+In terms of further methodological developments, it will be useful to consider finite temperatures, where one must develop approaches for evaluating the entropy.
+Furthermore, it will be useful to extend the Landau-Gutzwiller quasiparticle approach\cite{Bunemann2003075103} in the context of VDAT, such that excited state properties can be treated.